 The polyphonic form of teaching

-In the polyphonic form of teaching the goal is, that the students and the teacher gain mutual understanding and knowledge through equal dialogue.
-The polyphonic form of teaching is based on the idea, that knowledge is created through an equal exchange of many different individuals' perception of the world, and learning is seen as the student's participation in this mutual exchange of perspectives.
+In the polyphonic form of teaching, the aim is that students and the lecturer create a common understanding and knowledge through equal dialogue.
+The polyphonic form of teaching is based on the idea, that knowledge is created through an equal exchange of many different individuals ' experiences of the subject matter, and learning is seen as the student's participation in this mutual exchange of perspectives.
 Communication within this form of teaching thus becomes polyphonic (consisting of several independent voices), and is controlled by both teacher and students.

 The teacher and students collaboratively select the subject matter, which is to be worked with and studied in class.
 They are equal in this process, and they share equal responsibility for producing new knowledge within the given field..